mjfreelancing/SolarView/README.md

 [mySolarEdge](https://www.solaredge.com/mysolaredge) includes a number of graphs that provide insight into historical weekly, monthly, and yearly data.
 There's one view, however, that it doesn't provide; an average 24-hour view across all data.

-**SolarView** was primarily implemented as an exercise to become familar with Azure Functions and their interaction with CosmosDB, Azure Table, ServiceBus, and SendGrid.
+**SolarView** was primarily implemented as an exercise to become familar with Blazor, Azure Functions, CosmosDB, Azure Table, ServiceBus, and SendGrid.
 The end result is a product that provides the following functionality:

 * Upon initial setup, collects all available data since the installation date
 * Continues to collect data on the hour, every hour